What Should Be in an Agreement

 The good thing about agreements is that they can contain whatever terms the parties agree on.
 Each party may have a draft of what they want.
 Once these are shared and discussions have taken place, one or both parties can write up a draft of what they have agreed on.
 This draft can be used as a basis for further negotiation.
-It can also be used even when someone else, such as a lawyer, is going to write the final agreement since it will have all the information about decisions the parties have made in it.
-When parties are trying to put their decisions about resolving their issues into the form of an agreement it is helpful to have a place to start.
+It can also be used even when someone else, such as a lawyer, is going to write the final agreement.
+This is because it will have all the information about decisions the parties have made in it.
+When parties are trying to put their decisions about resolving their issues into the form of an agreement, it is helpful to have a place to start.

 Family Law Saskatchewan Agreement Maker

-- Users select issues they want to deal with from a wide-range of options.
+- being able to select specific issues to deal with from a wide range of options

-- Provides the flexibility for users to write their own clauses but also provides extensive options for users to choose from if they need guidance.
+- flexibility for users to write their own clauses but also extensive options for users to choose from if they need guidance

-- Alerts users to issues they may want to deal with but also allows users to choose not to cover these issues in their agreement.
+- alerts for users to identify issues they may want to deal with

-- Includes an easy-to-understand explanation about next steps including signing and witnessing requirements, when legal advice is required, and options for using the agreement to ask for consent orders.
+- an easy-to-understand explanation about next steps including signing and witnessing requirements, when legal advice is required, and options for using the agreement to ask for consent orders

 The Family Law Information Centre, part of the Saskatchewan Ministry of Justice, also has a self-help kit that parties can use as a guide to creating an agreement.